Team-JARR/bazaar/README.md

 - Craigslist-type of problem domain
 - Adds video chat for verifying buyer/seller
-- Has text chat for other use cases, such as haggling / discussion
+- Has text chat for other use cases, such as haggling / meetup locations / other discussion

 2. What problem or pain point does it solve? a.
 Keep it high level without going into too much detail.
 (3-4 sentences is enough)

+- Can finally see who you're going to meet before meeting up to buy/sell

 3. Minimum Viable Product (MVP) definition.
-   - What is the minimum required for you to present on your demo day?
+What is the minimum required for you to present on your demo day?

+- Create an account
+  (basicAuth)-
+- Maintain your account (password, email address, profile, etc)
+- Logging in (bearerAuth jwt)
+- Post a listing
+- Update a listing
+- Delete a listing
+- Message a listing owner(socket.io or SNS/SQS)
+- Initiate a potential meetup with seller, with a payment offer / terms
+- (stretch goal) Video message with listing owner

 ## Project Plan B

 1. Summary of idea.

+- Chat app with multiple chat rooms if the user wants

 2. What problem or pain point does it solve? a.
 Keep it high level without going into too much detail.
 (3-4 sentences is enough)

+- Makes it possible to demonstrate a chat application which can work with or without cloud services

 3. Minimum Viable Product (MVP) definition.
-   - What is the minimum required for you to present on your demo day?
+What is the minimum required for you to present on your demo day?

+- Create an account
+- Maintain your account (password, email address, profile, etc)
+- Create chat rooms
+- Join one or many chat room
+- On join, client is subscribed to the room topic
+- Unsubscribe / unjoin one or many chat rooms
+- Post to chat room

 ### Ideas